Don Juan (Strauss)

+Premieres

 The premiere of Don Juan took place on 11 November 1889 in Weimar, where Strauss, then twenty-five, served as Court Kapellmeister; he conducted the orchestra of the Weimar Opera.
 The work, composed when Strauss was only twenty-four years old, became an international success and established his reputation as an important exponent of modernism.
 Strauss often conducted the work in concerts during his long career, and the piece was part of the first recordings that he made in 1917.
 The last time he conducted the work was in 1947 with the BBC Symphony Orchestra during his last tour outside of Germany.

+The French premiere was on 29 November 1891 in Paris at the Concerts Lamoureux, under the baton of Charles Lamoureux.

+Reception

 Although Don Juan was an undeniable triumph for Strauss, the work was not without its critics.
 Cosima Wagner, who was normally a supporter of Strauss and his music, despised the work because of its subject matter which did not rise to the metaphysical ideals of Wagner.
 The New Grove Dictionary of Music and Musicians states that "The aesthetics of Wagner and Liszt may have inspired him to embrace the extra-musical, but he refused to carry their torch for music as a sacred entity; the libertine Don (and Strauss with him) simply thumbs his nose at the world."